 The passage about deacons in First Timothy stipulates that “deacons each be the husband of one wife” (3:12).
 Since this brief statement seems to assume that deacons are men, some Christian churches and denominations do not allow women to serve as deacons.
 However, this exclusionary conclusion is based on a narrow view of the early Jesus movement.
 First, Paul acknowledges female deaconship and describes women as overseers of the ekklesia.
 Second, the pertinent passage in First Timothy can be read in a way that includes women as deacons.
 Third, Roman correspondence about early Christians mentions female deacons in the Jesus-believing assemblies.
 Women have served as deacons since the beginning of formal organization in the Jesus movement.

 Near the end of his letter to the Romans, Paul begins a list of fellow believers by mentioning “Phoebe our sister, who is a deacon (διάκονος) of the assembly in Kenchrea” (Rom 16:1).
 While the fundamental meaning of διάκονος is “servant,” the context supports the notion that Phoebe is a formal leader or “deacon” over the believers in Kenchrea.
 Paul goes on to describe her as a “patron (προστάτις; prostátis) of many and also of myself” (16:2).
 The Greek word for “patron” literally means one who “stands over” another.
 For instance, Paul reminds believers about “those who labor among you, and stand over (προΐστημι; proistemi) you in the Lord” (1 Thess 5:12).
 In the passage from 1 Timothy, the male deacons are described as “standing over (προΐστημι) their children and their own households” (1 Tim 3:12).
-When Paul refers to Phoebe as a “deacon” with this exact same language, readers can know that she holds an official leadership role, not only over her city’s assembly, but even over Paul himself.
+When Paul refers to Phoebe as a “deacon” with this exact same language, readers can know that she provides leadership, not only for her city’s assembly, but even for Paul himself.

 The language about deacons in 1 Timothy is somewhat ambiguous, but it could well refer to women as deacons alongside men – which would make sense, since Paul underwrites Phoebe as a deacon explicitly.
 The discussion in 1 Timothy begins, “Deacons (διακόνους; diakónous) likewise must be dignified” (3:8).
 Then, some English translations state that “their wives” must also act in dignified ways (3:11).
 However, there is no “their” in the original language; instead, the Greek merely refers to γυναῖκας (gunaikas), which can mean either “wives” or “women.”
 If we choose the latter, then 1 Timothy 3:8 begins with discussing male “deacons” (διακόνους is a grammatically masculine noun), and then 3:11 adds to the discourse on deacons by saying that “women”—that is, women who are deacons—must also act in dignified ways that mirror those of the men.